jhpyle/docassemble/_docs/documents.md

 If you want to manually specify a character style to be used for hyperlinks, you can set a `hyperlink style`.

-{% include side-by-side.html demo="hyperlink-demo" %}
+{% include side-by-side.html demo="hyperlink-style" %}

 If there is no `hyperlink style` and no character style called `Hyperlink` or `InternetLink`, then underlined blue text will be used